ck2e14/marshmallow-frontend-test-august/README.md

-This is the code repo for my solution to Marshmallow's Junior Front-end Developer Position technical test.
+The code repo for my solution to Marshmallow's Junior Front-end Developer Position technical test.

 The site is hosted at https://marshmallow-junior-frontend.netlify.app/